AskitEndo/crampPanchayat/CONTRIBUTING.md

 ## 📄 License

-By contributing to CrampPanchayat, you agree that your contributions will be licensed under the MIT License.
+By contributing to CrampPanchayat, you agree that your contributions will be licensed under the Apache License 2.0.

 ---